rohandaxini/llm-basics-for-beginners/README.md

 **Get Hands-On:**
 - **Experiment:** Try building a small Transformer yourself (using PyTorch/TensorFlow)
-- **Read the original paper:** "Attention is All You Need" by Vaswani et al. (2017) - now you'll understand it!
+- **Read the original paper:** "Attention is All You Need" (2017) - now you'll understand it!
 - **Explore real-world applications:** Learn how to use and deploy these models

-**Remember:** Building an LLM is like teaching a computer to read, it takes time, lots of data, and many iterations, but the principles are simple once you break them down!
+**Remember:** Building an LLM is like teaching a computer to read, it takes time, lots of data, and many iterations, but the principles are simple once you break them down.
 The Transformer architecture revolutionized NLP by making parallel processing of sequences possible.

 You now have the fundamental knowledge to understand how these models think, learn, and generate text.
 You can read research papers, experiment with models, and even build your own!